farishaddad/Knowledge-Mining-using-Cognitive-Search/README.md

 <p style="border-bottom: 3px solid lightgrey;"></p>

 Cognitive Search
 is a new enrichment pipeline that allows you to find rich structured information from documents.
 This one day training will focus on hands-on activities that develop proficiency on Cognitive Search, an AI-orietend product announced on [Microsoft Build 2018](https://www.microsoft.com/en-us/build).
-These labs assume an inroductory to intermediate knowledge of [Visual Studio](https://www.visualstudio.com/vs/community/), [Azure Portal](https://portal.azure.com) and [Azure Search](https://azure.microsoft.com/en-us/services/search/).
+These labs assume an inroductory to intermediate knowledge of [Visual Studio](https://www.visualstudio.com/vs/community/), [Azure Portal](https://portal.azure.com), [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) and [Azure Search](https://azure.microsoft.com/en-us/services/search/).
 If this is not your case, we have quick start materials in the pre-requisites section of this training.

 ##**Goals**
 <p style="border-bottom: 3px solid lightgrey;"></p>